-The structure and content of the OMP is consistent with the requirements of the 'Standard Offset Plan' template provided by the Department of Environment, Land, Water and Planning (DELWP) and is organised in several parts:
+The structure and content of the OMP is consistent with the requirements of the 'Standard Offset Plan' template provided by DELWP and is organised in a number of parts:

 - Introduction This section summarises the background information relevant to the Project, including the purpose and scope of the work and the assessment methodology. - Part A: Offset Suitability This section assesses the suitability of the proposed offset site, and includes details regarding approved clearing, gain and site improvement calculations.
-Part A should be read in conjunction with Part B, but due to its technical nature, the information it contains is not intended to be placed on title (e.g. covenant). - Part B: Offset Implementation This section describes how the offset is to be implemented.
+Part A should be read in conjunction with Part B, but due to its technical nature, the information it contains is not intended to be placed on title (e.g. Covenant under the Victorian Conservation Trust Act 1972). - Part B: Offset Implementation This section describes how the offset is to be implemented.
 Part B includes details regarding landowner and EPBC Act approval holder commitments, management activities, monitoring and reporting.
-This section is intended for those responsible for implementing the plan, including ABP and future landowners.
+This section is intended for those responsible for implementing the OMP, including ABP and future landowners.
 Information in this section is intended to be placed on title.